 7) Arrange for indexing of CAL in consultation with ALSC staff.

 The office shall record and maintain the subscription records of CAL.

 The office, in consultation with ALSC staff, and in accordance with the ALA Rights and Permissions Policy, shall handle all requests for permission to reprint from CAL.

-Approved by the ALSC Board of Directors - April 2004
+Originally approved by ALSC Board of Directors, April 2004